$SL(2,\mathbb{Z})$ action on QFTs with $\mathbb{Z}_2$ symmetry and the Brown-Kervaire invariants: Acknowledgements

 \section{Acknowledgements}

 YT thanks Chang-Tse Hsieh, Nati Seiberg, and Kazuya Yonekura for inspiring discussions while working on \cite{Seiberg:2018ntt,Hsieh:2020jpj}, from which the basic idea of this paper originated.
 The authors also thank Zheyan Wan and Juven Wang for the explanations concerning footnote \ref{foot}.
+They also thank Eric Sharpe for a helpful comment on the v1 of the paper concerning the extension from $SL(2,\bZ)$ to $Mp(2,\bZ)$.

 L.B.~is supported by ERC grants 682608 and 787185 under the European Union's Horizon 2020 programme.
 L.B.~also acknowledges support from NSF grant PHY-1719924.
 Y.L.~is partially supported by the Programs for Leading Graduate Schools, MEXT, Japan, via the Leading Graduate Course for Frontiers of Mathematical Sciences and Physics and also by JSPS Research Fellowship for Young Scientists.
 Y.T.~is partially supported by JSPS KAKENHI Grant-in-Aid (Wakate-A), No.17H04837 and JSPS KAKENHI Grant-in-Aid (Kiban-S), No.16H06335, and also by WPI Initiative, MEXT, Japan at IPMU, the University of Tokyo.